psychogun/psychogun.github.io/docs/freenas/BoockStack-in-a-FreeNAS-iocage-jail.md

 ---
 layout: default
-title: How to install BookStack
+title: How to install BookStack in a FreeNAS iocage jail
 parent: FreeNAS
 nav_order: 8
 ---